🚚 FREE US SHIPPING ON ORDERS OVER $60 🚚

 If you plan to stay out past daylight hours, bring a buddy along to be an extra pair of eyes for when you return home.

-Even if you have excellent vision, your eyes can become strained and tired from constant scanning.
+Even if you have excellent vision, constant scanning can strain and tire your eyes.
 Tap your buddy and rotate places at the helm if need be.

 Listen to Your Surroundings